 You are responsible for finding three articles as possible subjects of your class presentation and term paper.
 You must pick three articles, on three different topics; I'll decide which one you'll do your presentation on.

 The articles must be on evolutionary genetics, broadly interpreted to include anything about the patterns of genetic variation within populations, among populations, or among species, and the processes that influence that variation.
 E-mail me if you're not sure whether an article contains enough evolutionary genetics to be acceptable.

 Articles must report original results; you cannot choose review articles.
-Articles are acceptable that collect data from previous publications and analyze it in a new way (rather than just summarizing it, the way a review article does).
+Articles may be acceptable that collect data from previous publications and analyze it in a new way (rather than just summarizing it, the way a review article does); e-mail me if you're not sure.

 I'll put the topics in some kind of logical order and assign presentation dates for everyone.
 Let me know if there are any days after spring break on which you absolutely couldn't do a presentation (because you know you'll be absent) and any days you'd prefer not to do a presentation (due to an exam in another class, for example).